Sand cast aluminum housing with CNC machined datum faces bores sealing surfaces and inspection features for OEM metal parts

 Quality Scope

-How Sand Casting Works
+How the Sand Casting Process Works

-STEP 01 Pattern and tooling definition
+STEP 01 Pattern and RFQ scope definition

 STEP 02 Mold and core preparation

-STEP 03 Metal pouring
+STEP 03 Metal pouring and alloy control

 STEP 04 Solidification and shakeout

-STEP 05 Cleaning and fettling
+STEP 05 Cleaning, fettling, and defect review

 STEP 06 CNC machining on critical features

-STEP 07 Final inspection and release
+STEP 07 CMM inspection and release

-Large Part Capability
+Large Structural Part Capability

 Complex Internal Geometry